About

 Deborah W. Denno, the Arthur A. McGivney Professor of Law at Fordham University School of Law.
 Ms. Denno is a nationally recognized expert on many aspects of the death penalty and criminal justice.
 The National Law Journal selected her as one of its “Fifty Most Influential Women Lawyers in America” in 2007.

 Phoebe C. Ellsworth, Frank Murphy Distinguished University Professor of Psychology and Professor of Law at the University of Michigan.
 A former professor at Yale and Stanford, Ms. Ellsworth specializes in law and psychology.
 She is a research expert on emotions and has written extensively on Americans’ views on the death penalty.
-She is Vice President of DPIC’s Board.
+She is President of DPI’s Board.

 Alexis Hoag-Fordjour, Assistant Professor of Law at Brooklyn Law School, where she teaches and writes about racism and the criminal legal system.
 Professor Hoag-Fordjour previously represented capitally convicted clients in federal post-conviction proceedings with the NAACP Legal Defense and Educational Fund, Inc. and the Office of the Federal Public Defender.
 She serves as a legal contributor to various media outlets and co-chairs the capital punishment committee of the New York City Bar Association.